umd-lhcb/lhcb-ntuples-gen/docs/ntupling/grid_job.md

     Clone `lhcb-ntuples-gen` on `glacier` and setup `git-annex` normally.

+    Also don't forget to do `make install-dep` in the nix shell!

 We prefer to not merge `.root` files at all.
 Still, we need to give output files sane names and skim them to remove unneeded branches.